Crumb Top Baking

 • To keep these muffins healthier, I prefer whole wheat flour.
 But I've also tested this recipe with all-purpose white flour, so feel free to substitute an equal amount for the whole wheat.

-• For an extra vanilla flavour, try using unsweetened vanilla almond or cashew milk.
-And if you’re able to find vanilla infused olive oil, use it in place of the extra virgin olive oil to amp up the vanilla flavour.
+• For an extra vanilla flavor, try using unsweetened vanilla almond or cashew milk.
+And if you're able to find vanilla infused olive oil, use it in place of the extra virgin olive oil to amp up the vanilla flavor.

-• I find darker coloured bakeware tends to brown baked goods more quickly than lighter coloured bakeware.
-I normally use a dark muffin pan, so if your pan is lighter in colour, you may need to add another minute or two to the bake time.
+• I find darker colored bakeware tends to brown baked goods more quickly than lighter colored bakeware.
+I normally use a dark muffin pan, so if your pan is lighter in color, you may need to add another minute or two to the bake time.

 • Cranberry Orange Oatmeal Muffins